Security & Compliance Analyzer

 Get-NetFirewallProfile | Format-Table Name, Enabled

 Microsoft Defender Firewall with Advanced Security should be turned on.
-Also, rules for inbound and outbound connections should be set up according to your infrastructure and Microsoft best practices.
+Also, rules for inbound and outbound connections should be configured according to your infrastructure and Microsoft best practices.
 For more information, see this Microsoft article.

 WDigest credentials caching should be disabled